 The MSI Optix MAG271CQR has outstanding gray uniformity.
 The sides of the screen are slightly darker than the rest of the screen, but this shouldn't be noticeable with most content.

 Unfortunately, the MSI Optix MAG271CQR has terrible black uniformity, worse than the Optix MPG27CQ.
 There is noticeable backlight bleed and significant clouding throughout the screen.
+If you're looking for a similar monitor with better black uniformity, then check out the AOC CQ27G1 or the Samsung C27RG5.

 Out of the box, the MSI Optix MAG271CQR has decent accuracy.
 Gamma doesn't follow the sRGB target curve at all, which causes dark scenes to appear too dark, and bright scenes to appear too bright.
 Most people won't notice any significant errors in color accuracy or white balance though.